Strategic human rights litigation in tough times

 One of the most heartening discoveries I have made during my travels within closed societies is that some lawyers took huge personal risks, entirely irrespective of whether external supporters existed.
 They took action because this is who they were.
 Moreover, filing a lawsuit in defence of human rights in a broken democracy or a repressive closed society is not just the right thing to do; it is an act of exercising symbolic power that the oppressors dread most.
 Persons like Gao Zhisheng, the human rights lawyer and author, whom the Chinese authorities have persecuted relentlessly, are the ultimate answer to the question of whether human rights litigation still matters when the going gets tough.

-Dimitrina Petrova is a Board Member, Bulgarian Helsinki Committee and Program Director, SOS Children’s Villages.
+Dimitrina Petrova is a Board Member, Bulgarian Helsinki Committee, Program Director, SOS Children’s Villages and a Contributor to Rights CoLab.